bluesky-social/atproto-website/content/community/projects.md

 #### R

 - [atr](https://github.com/JBGruber/atr): auto-generated functions (unstable & unexposed) + user facing functions for selected endpoints (planned to be stable)
+- [bskyr](https://christophertkenny.com/bskyr/): An R interface for posting to and collecting tidy data from Bluesky (stable)

 #### Ruby